 - $24,712 per capita

 - FDI Inflow:

-The top individual income tax rate has fallen to 24 percent, and the top corporate tax rate is 15 percent.
-The individual rate is set to fall incrementally to 20 percent by 2015.
-Other taxes include a value-added tax (VAT) and excise taxes.
-The overall tax burden is 27.2 percent of gross domestic income.
-Government spending is 39 percent of GDP.
-Public debt is below 40 percent of gross domestic income.
+The individual income tax rate is a flat 23 percent, and the corporate tax rate is a flat 15 percent.
+Other taxes include a value-added tax and excise taxes.
+The overall tax burden equals 27.8 percent of total domestic income.
+Government spending has amounted to 37.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.3 percent of GDP.
+Public debt is equivalent to 34.8 percent of GDP.

 The overall regulatory framework is relatively efficient.
 In general, rules regarding the formation and operation of private enterprises are easy and not burdensome.
 The nonsalary cost of employing a worker is relatively high, and dismissing an employee can be difficult.
 In 2016, the government told the IMF that it is making progress on governance reforms in state-owned enterprises and plans to liberalize the natural gas market in 2017.

 Trade is extremely important to Latvia’s economy; the value of exports and imports taken together equals 119 percent of GDP.
 The average applied tariff rate is 1.5 percent.
 Foreign investment in some sectors is restricted, and state-owned enterprises distort the economy.
 The financial sector is dominated by banks and has undertaken significant regulatory adjustments since early 2009.
 Capital markets are not fully developed.